huntforhomesaz/cleanout2closing-site/content/pages/about.md

 You may see both names:

-- Cleanout2Closing â€“ consumer-facing, focused on families, heirs, seniors, and trustees.
+- Cleanout2Closing — consumer-facing, focused on families, heirs, seniors, and trustees.
-- AZ Probate Concierge â€“ professional-facing, built for attorneys, fiduciaries, and other pros.
+- AZ Probate Concierge — professional-facing, built for attorneys, fiduciaries, and other pros.

 They are two doorways into the same service.